Updated: September 30, 2017

 This is the highlight of our trip and your guide will help you sign up for the tattooing session.
 Receiving a tattoo either from Apo Whang Od or Grace (Apo Whang Od’s grandniece) is both an honor and a humbling experience.
 This is your reward after that long travel going to this village.

 You can choose a design presented in this piece of plywood, or let Grace or Apo Whang Od choose a design for you.

 TAKE NOTE: Before receiving a tattoo, I recommend taking a bath first.
 Our guide told us that you are not allowed to take a bath after the tattoo session to prevent the ink from being washed off.

-The price of your newly inked tattoos depend on its size and complexity.
+The price of your newly inked tattoos depends on its size and complexity.
 It can range from ₱100 to ₱2,000.
-My tattoo was a hawk design which means a messenger and freedom.
-It costed at ₱500.
+My tattoo was a hawk design which means a messenger and freedom; it costed ₱500.

-TAKE NOTE: Please do not haggle the prices.
+TAKE NOTE: Please do not haggle or ask for bargain.
 Apo Whang Od will determine the price of your tattoo.
 The price provided is just right and it’s also a way of helping the community of Buscalan.

 OTHER ACTIVITIES IN BUSCALAN TOWN PROPER

 - Socialization with the locals and other travelers

 - Picture taking of the amazing mountainous topography of Buscalan Village

 - Play basketball with the locals in the nearby court